Norton email scams: Answers to Your Frequently Asked Questions (FAQs)

 How do I tell if the email is legitimate or fake?

 Scam emails often look genuine because they may closely copy Norton branding and style.
-If you are suspicious of the email, you can contact Norton directly or access My Norton portal.
+If you are suspicious of the email, you can contact Norton directly or access the membership portal.
 Clues that indicate an email is fraudulent include misspellings, urgency, or threat.
 If you are not sure if the email you have received is real, here are some tips to help.

 What are signs of a scam email?